oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 ![](VolumeSnapsList.png "VolumeSnapsList.png")

 <big>1.
-Restoring a snapshot</big> This action same as restoring a snapshot for a single volume mentioned above.
+Restoring a snapshot</big>

+This action is same as restoring a snapshot for a single volume mentioned above.

 <big>2.
-Remove a snapshot</big> This action asks for a confirmation and then removes the selected snapshot(s).
+Remove a snapshot</big>

+This action asks for a confirmation and then removes the selected snapshot(s).

 <big>3.
-Configurations for volume snapshot</big> This actions sets / edits the snapshot related configuration parameters for the specific volume.
+Configurations for volume snapshot</big>

+This actions sets / edits the snapshot related configuration parameters for the specific volume.
 On click of the action, a pop up dialog opens with values set for the configuration parameters.
 User has option to edit the values using the Edit action in the pop up dialog.

 ![](VolumeSnapConfiguration.png "VolumeSnapConfiguration.png")